 - We always drive our own vehicle as there is plenty of parking at the bottom and the top of the hill.

-- North Head is always free to enter and open from 6 am to 10 pm, although the vehicle gates close at 8 pm.
+- It’s always free to enter and open from 6 am to 10 pm, although the vehicle gates close at 8 pm.

 - There is plenty of places to stroll or light hikes, and wide-open grassy fields overlooking impressive views that are perfect spots for a family picnic.
 Download a free self-guided walk from DOC.